Microbial Bioactives

 3

-The statistical dispersion observed in Table 2 was low to moderate, suggesting reasonable comparability among studies despite differences in plant species and extraction methods.
+The statistical dispersion observed in Table 2 was low to moderate, suggesting reasonable comparability among studies despite differences in product categories, system architectures, and implementation contexts.
 Figure 3 visually depicts this consistency, with most confidence intervals clustering closely around the pooled estimate.
-These findings underscore that traceability is not only a logistical or regulatory concern but also a determinant of reproducibility and efficacy in biomedical and nutraceutical research (Li et al., 2020; Khan et al., 2023).
-Moreover, the results highlight the downstream implications of transparent sourcing for studies investigating metabolic and endocrine effects of natural compounds, including those targeting thyroid hormone pathways (Sinha et al., 2019; Konstantinou et al., 2025).
+These findings underscore that traceability is not only a logistical or regulatory concern but also a determinant of reproducibility, system integrity, and decision reliability across digital supply chain applications (Ekawati et al., 2022; Angelis & Ribeiro da Silva, 2019).

 Beyond quantitative synthesis, the review identified strong thematic convergence between blockchain-enabled traceability and sustainability governance.
-Multiple studies reported measurable improvements in environmental reporting accuracy, reduced greenwashing risk, and enhanced stakeholder trust following the adoption of transparent digital systems.
-Figure 4 synthesizes these findings by mapping traceability adoption against sustainability performance indicators.
-The upward trend observed supports earlier critiques of unverifiable sustainability claims and the need for credible governance mechanisms (Delmas & Burbano, 2011; Thomas et al., 2023).
-Blockchain’s capacity to provide auditable, tamper-resistant records directly addresses these concerns and aligns with broader sustainability frameworks rooted in intergenerational responsibility (Brundtland Commission, 1987; Saberi et al., 2019; Kouhizadeh et al., 2021).
+Multiple studies reported measurable improvements in reporting accuracy, reduced exposure to data manipulation and cyber-related vulnerabilities, and enhanced stakeholder confidence following the adoption of decentralized digital systems.
+Figure 4 synthesizes these findings by mapping traceability adoption against governance and resilience indicators.
+The upward trend observed supports the growing consensus that blockchain functions as an enabling infrastructure for trustworthy sustainability claims and resilient supply chain operations (Bayramova et al., 2021; Pournader et al., 2020).

 The results also reveal cross-sectoral relevance extending beyond food and agriculture.
-In material-intensive industries such as smart textiles, traceability-enabled systems were associated with improved lifecycle accountability and reduced environmental impact reporting gaps (NiinimƤki et al., 2020; Li et al., 2022).
-Although quantitative meta-analysis was not feasible for these outcomes due to methodological heterogeneity, the consistency of directional effects strengthens the generalizability of blockchain-based transparency benefits (Queiroz et al., 2020; Raja Santhi & Muthuswamy, 2022).
+In digitally integrated domains such as healthcare–agriculture interfaces and smart production ecosystems, blockchain-supported traceability systems were associated with improved data interoperability, lifecycle accountability, and system-level optimization.
+Although quantitative meta-analysis was not feasible for these outcomes due to methodological heterogeneity, the consistency of directional effects strengthens the generalizability of blockchain-based transparency benefits (Vyas et al., 2022; Xue et al., 2021).

-Overall, the results demonstrate statistically and conceptually coherent evidence that blockchain-based traceability systems reduce risk, enhance reproducibility, and strengthen sustainability outcomes across diverse domains.
-The combined interpretation of Tables 1 and 2 and Figures 1–3 confirms that transparency is not merely an ethical or regulatory ideal but a measurable determinant of performance, trust, and long-term resilience in complex production systems.
+Overall, the results demonstrate statistically and conceptually coherent evidence that blockchain-based traceability systems reduce systemic risk, enhance data reliability, and strengthen governance outcomes across diverse application domains.
+The combined interpretation of Tables 1 and 2 and Figures 1–3 confirms that transparency enabled through blockchain is not merely a technological feature but a measurable determinant of performance, trust, and long-term resilience in complex supply chain systems.

 3.2 Discussion of Forest and Funnel Plots